r00thunter/snipper/README.md

 7. in your browser navigate to `http://<SERVER IP>:22533`

-It's recommended to run L3MON behind a reverse proxy such as [NGINX](https://www.nginx.com/resources/wiki/start/topics/tutorials/install/)
+It's recommended to run snipper behind a reverse proxy such as [NGINX](https://www.nginx.com/resources/wiki/start/topics/tutorials/install/)

 ## Notes
 When opening an issue, you **MUST** use the provided templates.
 Issues without this will not recieve support quickly and will be put to the bottom of the figurative pile.